 When you make audience members feel like their opinion matters and that they get to contribute to the conversation, they feel special and more engaged with the speech and speaker.

 Bonus: the data you collect can be included in a future event!

 5. Use the right technology

 Technology can be a benefit and a hindrance to audience engagement.
 We can now have larger events because of the sound technology that was invented.
-We can also use recording equipment to broadcast the speech online or record for others to watch later.
+We can also use recording equipment to broadcast the speech online or record it for others to watch later.
 But then there are also the drawbacks.
 We all know the feeling of waiting and watching the event staffer who’s been tasked with passing the microphone through the audience during the Q&A session.